aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/exchange-server-integration/aspose-email-java-ews-filtering-guide/_index.md

 - filter emails by date
 - filter emails by sender
 - ews integration
-title: How to Filter Emails with Aspose.Email Java & EWS Guide
+title: Master Email Filtering with Aspose.Email for Java and EWS
 url: /java/exchange-server-integration/aspose-email-java-ews-filtering-guide/
 weight: 1
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

 # Mastering Email Filtering with Aspose.Email Java & EWS: A Complete Guide

 ## Introduction

 **How to filter emails** efficiently is a core skill for anyone who works with Microsoft Exchange or any modern mailbox.
 Whether you’re a developer building a corporate‑wide automation or an individual looking to keep your inbox tidy, mastering the right filtering techniques can save hours of manual effort.
 In this guide we’ll walk through Aspose.Email for Java together with Exchange Web Services (EWS) to show you how to filter by date, sender, subject, domain, recipient, and even combine multiple criteria with logical operators.

-### What You'll Learn
+### What you'll learn
 - Techniques for filtering messages using EWS in Java.
 - Filtering emails based on criteria such as date, sender, subject, etc.
 - Implementing paging support for handling large mailboxes.